MasoudBimar/Angular-Step-By-Step/src/app/10-component-lifecycles/README.md

 Runs once after the first `ngOnChanges`.
 Use it for initialization that needs inputs to be set.

+This hook is called only once, after the first change detection cycle, when the component is initialized.

 When to use:

 - Start HTTP requests.